cloud-gov/cg-site/content/ops/elb.md

 ### Creating and uploading the HTTPS certificate

-Create a valid HTTPS certificate using [18F's certificate issuance process](https://github.com/18F/tls-standards/tree/master/certificates), and follow the instructions there to [upload the key and certificate to the AWS ELB](https://github.com/18F/tls-standards/tree/master/certificates#in-an-elb).
+Go get a HTTPS certificate using [18F's standard  process](https://github.com/18F/https), and follow the instructions there to [upload the key and certificate to the AWS ELB](https://github.com/18F/https#in-an-elb).

 The name you set as part of the ELB certificate upload command will be used later.